193lO084/Blooket-Hacks-V1/README.md

-Run the gui.exe file on blooket, otherwise it wont work.
+run gui.exe on blooket or it wont work.
+EXTRACT THE FILE BEFORE USING!